 Of the 12 “pure” no-fault states, New Jersey, Pennsylvania and Kentucky are the only ones that give drivers an option to choose between buying a no-fault insurance policy and a traditional auto liability insurance policy.

 Besides the 12 no-fault states, some “add-on” states have auto liability insurance laws that are a blend of the no-fault and at-fault insurance systems.
-These add-on states, such as Virginia and Texas, are not considered to be true no-fault states by the Insurance Information Institute because they do not restrict or place limits on a driver’s right to sue for additional compensation.
+These add-on states are not considered to be true no-fault states by the Insurance Information Institute because they do not restrict or place limits on a driver’s right to sue for additional compensation.

 Finally, at-fault states follow a tort system, which assigns responsibility for an accident to a driver or drivers.
 At-fault states also allow injured parties to sue negligent drivers for injuries, as well as pain and suffering, without restrictions.
 Most U.S. states are at-fault states.